doughodson/lua-test/README.md

 Lua
 ---

-* lua-luac: stock lua compiler (i.e., luac) included with distribution
+* luac: stock lua compiler (i.e., luac) included with distribution

-* lib-mylib-dll: stock REPL that loads a shared extension library.
+* mylib-dll: stock REPL that loads a shared extension library.
 Note: this requires the use of repl and library to be dynamically linked to lua library dll

-* lua-repl: stock REPL included with distribution
+* repl: stock REPL included with distribution

-* lua-repl-simple: simple and dumb REPL
+* repl-simple: simple and dumb REPL

-* lua-repl-extend: stock lua REPL with extended C++ functions.
+* repl-extend: stock lua REPL with extended C++ functions.
 The lua REPL is compiled with C++, not C.

-* lua-test1: example of extending Lua with a C++ class using Luna
+* test1: example of extending Lua with a C++ class using Luna